 PLOS ONE Year in Review

-2020 was a year of growth for PLOS ONE.
-We introduced a new article type, launched several new collections, and published important research that made an impact in the global Covid-19 conversation.
-Discover journal updates, a message from the Editor-in-Chief, updated offerings, new collections, and more.
+2022 was a year of continued growth for PLOS ONE.
+We launched several new collections and published important research that made an impact in the global multidisciplinary conversation.
+Discover journal updates, updated offerings, new collections, and more.

 Countries represented by submitting authors*

-In 2020, PLOS ONE articles were referenced an estimated 81,800 times by media outlets around the world!
-Explore articles that made the news.
+In 2022, PLOS ONE articles were referenced an estimated 142,442 times by media outlets around the world!
+Explore articles that made the news:

 Want more updates from PLOS ONE?